Bariatric surgery represents a series of procedures that help obese individuals lose excess, unwanted pounds.

 The purpose of the gastric balloon is to help you lose weight and teach you how to live a lifestyle that is conducive to healthier living.

 Let’s explore this revolutionary procedure to determine how it’s done and how it helps you lose weight.
 We will also see why you should choose this bariatric procedure if you’re not quite ready for weight loss surgery.

 What is the Gastric Balloon Procedure?

-The intragastric balloon, which is also referred to as the gastric balloon, is a weight loss procedure that is filled with either saline or gas, depending on the type of program you and your doctor agree upon.
-The balloon helps you lose weight by limiting how much you can eat and by satiating you more effectively during meals.
+The intragastric balloon, also called the gastric balloon, is a weight loss procedure filled with either saline or gas, depending on the type of program you and your doctor agree upon.
+The balloon helps you lose weight by limiting how much you can eat and satiating you more effectively during meals.

-The program may be prescribed by your doctor if diet and exercise have failed to help you lose weight.
+Your doctor may prescribe the program if diet and exercise have failed to help you lose weight.